gusrsilva/Picture-Perfect-iOS/README.md

 ### Future Improvements

-First of all, I am always open to suggestions and would love to hear ideas on how I could improve the app!
+I am always open to suggestions and would love to hear ideas on how I could improve the app!

 Some things I plan to add in the future are:
 * Improve detector performance with multiple faces